Governance Cockpit

 Hint

-The dates included in your exports (e.g., “Valid from,” “Valid to,” “Created date,” and similar) are converted into the time zone of the currently active user.
-This ensures that date information is always displayed in accordance with the user’s current time zone.
+The dates in the exports, for example “Valid from”, “Valid to”, “Created date”, and similar values, are converted to the time zone of the active user.
+This ensures that date information is always shown in the current time zone of that user.

 Hint

-If a participating user is marked as inactive in the Governance Cockpit, the user was deleted.
-The name of a deleted user is only marked as inactive if the deletion occurred starting with version 7.9.0.
+If a participating user is marked as inactive in the Governance Cockpit, that user has been deleted.
+The name of a deleted user is only marked as inactive if the deletion happened in version 7.9.0 or later.
 Please note that users deleted before version 7.9.0 cannot be displayed.

 How can I download the archive of a workflow?

-Every user has the option to download the archive of a workflow, provided that all required conditions are met.
-These conditions include:
+Every user can download the archive of a workflow if all required conditions are met.
+These conditions are:

 • The workflow must be of the type Depublication and must have been completed with approval, and

-• there must be no active workflow for the respective object (diagram or catalog item).
+• there must be no active workflow for the related object (diagram or catalog item).

-To download the archive of a workflow, click on the Governance Cockpit menu item in the left menu bar and open a completed workflow of type Depublication from the workflow list.
-The audit trail of the selected workflow will then open.
+To download the archive of a workflow, click the Governance Cockpit menu item in the left menu bar and open a completed workflow of the type Depublication from the workflow list.
+The audit trail of the selected workflow then opens.

-In the right sidebar, in the Options panel, the Download archive option will be displayed.
-By clicking this option, the archive will be downloaded as a .zip file.
-If the option is shown as grayed out, not all required conditions are fulfilled.
+In the right sidebar, in the Options panel, the Download archive option is shown.
+By clicking this option, the archive is downloaded as a .zip file.
+If the option is shown as disabled, the required conditions are not fulfilled.

 In this screenshot, the option "Download archive" within the audit trail of a workflow is shown.